-The swapaa command performs a virtual mutation by replacing one type of amino acid sidechain with another.
+The main swapaa command performs a virtual mutation by replacing one type of amino acid sidechain with another.
 A residue can be changed to a different sidechain conformation (rotamer) of the same type of amino acid or mutated into a different type; backbone atoms are not replaced.
-The new-type can be the three-letter code for any of the 20 standard amino acids (with or without capitalization), and one or more protein residues to change to that type can be specified in a single command.
-See also: torsion
+Although sidechains at multiple positions can be replaced simultaneously, swapaa is not recommended for predicting the conformations of multiple sidechains in an interacting cluster.
+Programs such as SCWRL are more appropriate for that purpose.
+See also: modeller comparative, torsion, hbonds, clashes

 The command swapaa mousemode simply matches a single conformation of the new residue type onto the backbone atoms of the existing residue.
 The swapaa mouse mode uses this “quick and dirty” method.

-The main swapaa command uses a rotamer library and several criteria for choosing the best rotamer for a given type and position: lowest clash score, most H-bonds, best fit to an electron density map, and/or highest probability according to the library.
+The main swapaa command uses several criteria to choose the best rotamer for a given type and position: lowest clash score, most H-bonds, best fit to an electron density map, and/or highest probability according to the library.
 Bond lengths and angles are taken from the Amber parameter files all*94.lib, and hydrogens are not included.

 What rotamer library to use; the source of rotamer torsion angles and probabilities.
 Possible values of rotamer-library (capitalization optional):